Landslide Fallout Continues

 Civil action filed in BC Court

-The Village of Lions Bay has been named as a plaintiff in a civil action related to last December’s deadly Battani Creek landslide.
+The Village of Lions Bay has been named as a defendant in a civil action related to last December’s deadly Battani Creek landslide.

 The suit was filed on behalf of Michael Enns and Jody Dyer, the children of Barbara and David Enns who died when their house was swept away by the slide; as well as Fiona and Raymond Fourie, Michelle Medland and Sean Barry, the couples who own and reside in the two remaining houses above the bridge on Crystal Falls Road.